 Do I have to attend First Step?

-First Step is required for all new Kent State Stark freshmen (recent high school graduates).
-First Step invitations are emailed shortly after the student is admitted to Kent State Stark.
+First Step is required for all new Kent State Stark first-year students.
+First Step invitations are emailed shortly after you are admitted to Kent State Stark.

 Can I register for classes before I attend First Step?

 No, all new students must complete the First Step program in order to enroll in classes.